kermitgrey/US_Mortality/README.md

 <p> The Centers for Disease Control and Prevention (CDC) provides the Multiple Causes of Death data set containing mortality and population counts for all U.S. counties.
 That data set, encompassing years 1999-2019, is made available to the public via the CDC Wonder information platform, an integrated information and communication system for public health.</p>

-<p>The data from CDC Wonder will be used to perform an analysis of data for the period 2015 through 2019.
+<p>The data from CDC Wonder will be used to perform an analysis.
+It will also make use of a Census Bureau file containing geo code
-   The data used for the analysis includes the following:
+   information:
 </p>
     <ul>
+    <li> CDC annual mortality statistics encompassing all causes of deaths,
+         years 2015-2019 </li>
     <li> Census Bureau Region, Division, and FIPS codes for states,
          (state-geocodes-v2019.xlsx)</li>
-    <li> CDC annual mortality statistics encompassing all causes of deaths,
-         years 2015-2019 </li>
     </ul>

 <p> NOTE: This repo does not replicate the files extracted from CDC Wonder.
 Please visit